Rehab 4 Addiction

 In addition to helping them through their emotional and psychological obstacles, sessions encourage individuals to participate in self-help measures provided by the recovery community.

-Every TSF programme will set its own goals, but the consistent values that tend to underpin most include accepting that addiction is a condition that must be managed, accepting that recovery cannot be achieved alone and taking advantage of all that the programme has to offer.
+Every TSF treatment programme will set its own goals, but the consistent values that tend to underpin most include accepting that addiction is a condition that must be managed, accepting that recovery cannot be achieved alone and taking advantage of all that the rehab treatment programme has to offer.

-In addition to helping an individual overcome their addiction, TSF programmes also increase the chances of individuals engaging and supporting the programme in the future, helping new people beat their addiction.
+In addition to helping an individual overcome their addiction, TSF programmes also increase the chances of individuals engaging and supporting these rehab treatment programmes in the future, helping new people beat their addiction.

 Addiction is such a difficult condition to treat because it is often bound to another mental health condition.

-The symptoms of depression, anxiety, or trauma can often be too difficult to deal with, and the soothing effects of drugs or alcohol can cause these substances to become a frequent part of an individual’s routine.
+The symptoms of depression, anxiety, trauma and a wide range of other mental health conditions can often be too difficult to deal with, and the soothing effects of drugs or alcohol can cause these substances to become a frequent part of an individual’s routine.

 When addiction and another mental health condition occur at the same time, this is known as dual diagnosis.